grafana/metrictank/docs/config.md

 write-concurrency = 5
 # synchronize index changes to bigtable. not all your nodes need to do this.
 update-bigtable-index = true
-# frequency at which we should update the metricDef lastUpdate field, use 0s for instant updates
+# frequency at which we should update the metricdefinition in bigtable, use 0s for instant updates
 update-interval = 3h
 # Interval at which the index should be checked for stale series.
 prune-interval = 3h